acquia/acsf-tools/README.md

 #### ACSF Tools

-**Note**: The commands in this section are ran remotely on a factory by alias, and do not require REST API authentication.
+**Note**: The commands in this section are ran remotely on a factory by remote drush alias, and do not require REST API authentication.
 E.g., `drush @coolsites.01dev sfl` will list all the sites in the development factory for the 'coolsite' subscription.
 This is the one exception to the 'always run local' rule.
 These commands do require SSH access via drush, same as any other drush remote execution script.